isaacto/smemo/README.md

     session.invalidate_all(efib)
     session.invalidate_all()

-You can force a value into the cache, like one of this:
+You can force a value into the cache, like one of these:

     session.cache(efib, 5.0, 7)
     session.cache_exc(efib, RuntimeError('My error'), 7)